Activities for everyone

 Gastronomy

-Visitors with an appetite for culinary experiences will find more than 180 restaurants where they can immerse themselves in the flavours, aromas and textures of Aranese cuisine.
-Traditional dishes made with local ingredients, such as “òlha aranesa”, pâtés or game stews, are complemented by modern and sophisticated culinary proposals.
-In these establishments, you can delight in delicacies such as duck prepared in a hundred different ways, sturgeon from the Les fish farm and its renowned caviar.
+Visitors with an appetite for culinary experiences will find over 180 restaurants where they can immerse themselves in the flavors, aromas, and textures of Aran Valley cuisine.
+Traditional dishes, made with local ingredients, such as "òlha aranesa" (a type of fish stew), pâtés, and game stews, are complemented by modern and sophisticated culinary offerings.
+In these establishments, you can savor delicacies such as duck prepared in a hundred different ways, sturgeon from the Les fish farm, and its renowned caviar.

 Skiing